readthedocs/readthedocs.org/docs/user/glossary.rst

       Projects have a *default version*, usually the latest stable version of a project.
       The *default version* is the URL that is redirected to when a users loads the `/` URL for your project.

+   Docs as Code
+      A term used to describe the workflow of keeping documentation in a Git repository, along with source code.
+      Popular in the open source software movement, and used by many technology companies.

    flyout menu
       Menu displayed on the documentation, readily accessible for readers, containing the list active versions, links to static downloads, and other useful links.
       Read more in our :doc:`/flyout-menu` page.

+   GitOps
+      Denotes the use of code maintained in Git to automate building, testing, and deployment of infrastructure.
+      In terms of documentation,
+      GitOps is applicable for Read the Docs, as the configuration for building documentation is stored in ``.readthedocs.yaml``, and rules for publication of documentation can be :doc:`automated </automation-rules>`.
+      Similar to :term:`Docs as Code`.

    pre-defined build jobs
       Commands executed by Read the Docs when performing the build process.